Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Will you believe if I tell you that you’ve never interacted with a narcissist before in your entire life?
 Your response is likely to be a mix of shock and confusion.

 But yes, it’s true.
-Then who’s the one to inflict abuse in the form of gaslighting, triangulation, and smear campaign?
+Then who’s the one to inflict abuse in the form of gaslighting, triangulation, and smear campaigns?
 Who’s the one to play the victim, and why?

 It’s hard to believe, but the reality is that narcissists don’t have a stable concept of the self.
 It’s continually in a state of flux.
 It changes from moment to moment.